OffchainLabs/arbitrum-orbit-sdk/examples/verify-rollup/README.md

 # Verifying script for Orbit chains

 :warning: This script is a WIP.
 It fetches information from an orbit chain and its parent chain to verify that certain parameters are configured correctly, and display warnings if it finds something that should be notified.
-However, it is not thorough and it can present some false negatives.
+However, it is not thorough and it can present some false positives.

 ## Setup